 French criminologist Alphonse Bertillon starts using photographs and body measurements to identify criminals.

-A Study in Scarlet, the first Sherlock Holmes mystery by Author Conan Doyle.
+A Study in Scarlet, the first Sherlock Holmes mystery by author Sir Arthur Conan Doyle.

 Alphonse Bertillon discovers that each individual fingerprint has unique characteristics.
 Fingerprinting quickly gains recognition.